 There are also some optional annotations which may be used:

 - URLs may declare a 'self-referential' hreflang (e.g. on the English/Great Britain page, include a self-referencing en-GB annotation)

 - URLs may declare an x-default hreflang annotation, which would be considered as the fallback in regions where no language has been specified

 HTML lang is used to define the language and associated region, within the HTML of the page.
 HTML lang is used by search engines such as Bing to identify language/region data (Bing does not currently support hreflang), and it is set either using the HTML lang tag, the title lang tag, or the 'content-language' meta tag.

-The International Hints are broken down into 3 sections: Outgoing hreflang, Incoming hreflang and HTML lang.
+The International Hints can be broken down into 3 sections: Outgoing hreflang, Incoming hreflang and HTML lang.

 Outgoing hreflang refers to hreflang annotations that relate to the URL in question.
 So if I had an English URL, https://example.com/page-a/en/, the outgoing hreflang would be considered to be link elements that point at the German version (/de/) or the French version (/fr/) etc...